mpds-io/mpds-ml-labs/README.md

     m   SMALLINT NOT NULL,
     d   SMALLINT NOT NULL,
     t   SMALLINT NOT NULL,
+    i   SMALLINT NOT NULL,
+    o   SMALLINT NOT NULL,
     els VARCHAR(19)
 );
 CREATE SEQUENCE ml_knn_id_seq START WITH 1 INCREMENT BY 1 NO MINVALUE NO MAXVALUE CACHE 1;